matheuscscp/gke-metadata-server/README.md

 *(But please do feel free to report bugs and CVEs, request help, new features and [contribute](https://github.com/matheuscscp/gke-metadata-server/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).)*

 Furthermore, this tool is *not necessary* for using GCP Workload Identity Federation inside non-GKE Kubernetes clusters.
 This is just a facilitator.
 Kubernetes and GCP Workload Identity Federation work together by themselves.
-This tool just makes your Pods need much less configuration to use GCP Workload Identity Federation for Kubernetes, by making the configuration as close as possible to how Workload Identity Federation is configured in a native GKE cluster.
+This tool just makes your Pods need much less configuration to use GCP Workload Identity Federation for Kubernetes, by making the configuration as close as possible to how Workload Identity Federation for GKE is configured.